apache/incubator-devlake-website/docs/04-UserManuals/github-user-guide-v0.10.0.md

 ### Step 1 - Configure GitHub connection

-1. Visit `config-ui` at `http://localhost:4000`, click the GitHub icon
+1. Visit `config-ui` at `http://localhost:4000` and click the GitHub icon

 2. Click the default connection 'Github' in the list
     ![image](https://user-images.githubusercontent.com/14050754/163591959-11d83216-057b-429f-bb35-a9d845b3de5a.png)

 3. Configure connection by providing your GitHub API endpoint URL and your personal access token(s).
     ![image](https://user-images.githubusercontent.com/14050754/163592015-b3294437-ce39-45d6-adf6-293e620d3942.png)

-    > Endpoint URL: Leave this unchanged if you're using github.com.
+- Endpoint URL: Leave this unchanged if you're using github.com.
 Otherwise replace it with your own GitHub instance's REST API endpoint URL.
 This URL should end with '/'.
-    >
-    > Auth Token(s): Fill in your personal access tokens(s).
+- Auth Token(s): Fill in your personal access tokens(s).
 For how to generate personal access tokens, please see GitHub's [official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-    > You can provide multiple tokens to speed up the data collection process, simply concatenating tokens with commas.
+You can provide multiple tokens to speed up the data collection process, simply concatenating tokens with commas.
-    >
-    > GitHub Proxy URL: This is optional.
+- GitHub Proxy URL: This is optional.
 Enter a valid proxy server address on your Network, e.g. http://your-proxy-server.com:1080

 4. Click 'Test Connection' and see it's working, then click 'Save Connection'.

 5. [Optional] Help DevLake understand your GitHub data by customizing data enrichment rules shown below.
     ![image](https://user-images.githubusercontent.com/14050754/163592506-1873bdd1-53cb-413b-a528-7bda440d07c5.png)

    1. Pull Request Enrichment Options

       1. `Type`: PRs with label that matches given Regular Expression, their properties `type` will be set to the value of first sub match.
 For example, with Type being set to `type/(.*)$`, a PR with label `type/bug`, its `type` would be set to `bug`, with label `type/doc`, it would be `doc`.
       2. `Component`: Same as above, but for `component` property.

    2. Issue Enrichment Options

       1. `Severity`: Same as above, but for `issue.severity` of course.

       2. `Component`: Same as above.

       3. `Priority`: Same as above.

       4. **Requirement** : Issues with label that matches given Regular Expression, their properties `type` will be set to `REQUIREMENT`.
-Unlike `PR.type`, submatch does nothing,    because for Issue Management Analysis, people tend to focus on 3 kinds of type (Requiremnt/Bug/Incident), however, the concrete naming varies from repo to repo, time to time, so we decided to standardize them to help analyst making general purpose metric.
+Unlike `PR.type`, submatch does nothing,    because for Issue Management Analysis, people tend to focus on 3 kinds of types (Requirement/Bug/Incident), however, the concrete naming varies from repo to repo, time to time, so we decided to standardize them to help analysts make general purpose metrics.

       5. **Bug**: Same as above, with `type` setting to `BUG`

       6. **Incident**: Same as above, with `type` setting to `INCIDENT`

 6. Click 'Save Settings'

 ### Step 2 - Create a pipeline to collect GitHub data